Xunnamius/black-flag/README.md

   ```

   This limitation was inherited from yargs itself: vanilla yargs [never really
-  supported this functionality][44] in that you can't implement
+  supported this functionality][46] in that you can't implement
   `git -p ls-files --full-name` and have that mean something different than
   `git ls-files --full-name -p` or `git -p ls-files --full-name -p` with yargs.
   Black Flag makes this a formal invariant that will throw an error.

+- All yargs instances used by Black Flag use the same `yargs::help(...)`
+  function (i.e. literally the same object in memory).
+This means descendant
+  commands and ancestor commands will always use the same `yargs::help(...)`
+  settings, thus preserving the vanilla yargs behavior.

+- Since Black Flag is built from the ground up to be asynchronous, calling
+  `yargs::parseSync` will throw immediately.
+[You shouldn't be calling the
+  `yargs::parseX` functions directly anyway][8].

 <!-- lint enable list-item-style -->